LAWS 3029 Immigration and Refugee Law

 Coordinator Jason Donnelly Opens in new window

-Description This unit provides an introduction to immigration and refugee law principles in Australia.
+Description This subject provides an introduction to immigration and refugee law principles in Australia.
 Students will be introduced to the basic statutory machinery and policy principles that guide legal practitioners in resolution of immigration and refugee law problems in Australia.
-The unit will also provide an introduction to the historical, political and theoretical framework which underpins this area of the law, and explore some of the more prominent Australian cases associated with immigration and refugee law.
+The subject will also provide an introduction to the historical, political and theoretical framework which underpins this area of the law, and explore some of the more prominent Australian cases associated with immigration and refugee law.

 Discipline Law, Not Elsewhere Classified.